L.A.P.D. (band): Formation and early days (1989)

 The group left Bakersfield and set out for Los Angeles, California.
 Shaffer was the only band member that was not in favor of the act.
 He was the only one to stay in Bakersfield, while all the other band members left.
 Silveria dropped out of high school to leave Bakersfield.
 Richard's mother Donna allowed the entire band plus 2 roadies to live with her in a 2 bedroom apartment in Burbank CA. L.A.P.D. began rehearsing at a space located in Hollywood, California, near Western Avenue.
 Shaffer decided to return to the band when he and his girlfriend broke up.
-Brian Welch, a guitarist who knew Shaffer and Arvizu when they were in high school (and who later joined the band when they reformed as Korn), would occasionally "check out the [band's] music scene."
-At the time, Welch was a member of the band Creep.
+Brian Welch, a guitarist who knew Shaffer and Arvizu when they were in high school (and who later joined the band when they reformed as Korn), would occasionally "check out the [band's] music."

 Releases and break-up (1989–1990)

 L.A.P.D. was performing at several gigs in Hollywood throughout their self-titled EP era.
 After one of their shows, a local and drumming protege of Gene Krupa known as Arthur Von Blomberg was positioned as manager.
 After the group was kicked out of their original studio for not paying the rent on time, they quickly found another practice space in Santa Monica, California.
 In 1990, their manager introduced them to Triple X Records, an independent Los Angeles based record company that has signed artists such as Dr. Dre, Social Distortion, Jane's Addiction, and The Vandals.
 The company offered them a contract after seeing them in concert.
 Bassist Arvizu described the contract as "pitiful", but L.A.P.D. still signed and began recording their album.
 According to Arvizu, the record company did not distribute the album properly.
 In 1989, the group released their first EP Love and Peace Dude through Triple X Records.

 In 1991, L.A.P.D. recorded their second album, Who's Laughing Now.
 Released on May 3, 1991, it was their first full-length studio album, and consisted of eleven tracks.
 After they recorded the album, the group's lead vocalist, Richard Morrill, left L.A.P.D. and Bassist Arvizu wrote: "Richard Morrill quit L.A.P.D when he met his wife (m.
 1993) Rania.
 So Munky [Shaffer], David [Silveria], and I had to start all over again."
 While looking for a new singer, they heard Jonathan Davis singing for the alternative metal band Sexart.
 After the show, the remaining band members of L.A.P.D. asked him to join their band.
 Shortly after this, the band changed their name to Korn and added Brian Welch to the line-up.